h0ethan04/h0ethan04/README.md

 ### Hi there 👋

 My name is Ethan Ho and I am a first year Computer Science major at UCI!
+I enjoy drinking tea and running (though not necessarily at the same time).
+I'm also a huge fan of dad jokes and wordplay.

 ![Jokes Card](https://readme-jokes.vercel.app/api)

 🔭 I’m currently working on completing the ICSSC fellowship and learning web development.
 🌱 I’m currently learning `.py`, `.js` and `.ts`
-⚡ Fun fact: I enjoy drinking tea and running (though not necessarily at the same time)
+⚡ Fun fact: I am training for the California International Marathon.

 My [LinkedIn](https://www.linkedin.com/in/ethan-ho-bb5099210/) and [email](mailto:hoea2@uci.edu) are available for quick contact.